 Some say that spying on competitors SEO can be a distraction.
 I’m focused on own business, why should I watch my competitors?
 Well, it makes sense.
 At the same time, this distraction can pay off big.

 Analyzing your competitors, you can find a lot of opportunities to improve your own strategy.
 It allows you to assess their mistakes, to find their strong points, and always be up-to-date within your niche.
-Let’s find out what we can learn!
+Let’s find out what we can learn from an SEO analysis!

 Find your competitors